Business contracts can be tricky. You can find yourself in a contract without being aware of it.

-When making employment offers, make sure that you explain that the employment is "at-will."; That means, either party can cancel the relationship at any time.
+When making employment offers, make sure that you explain that employment is "at-will."
+That means either party can cancel the relationship at any time.

-In writing, avoid the appearance of a contract.
+In writing a policy manual, avoid the appearance of a contract.
 For example, don't say, "WHEN your probationary period is over."
 That sounds like a promise that the person will be able to stay for the entire probationary period and that he or she will have a permanent job.
-Instead, say "IF you complete the probationary period."
+Instead, say, "IF you successfully complete the probationary period."